 Sita Devi Karki, Rajapani PHC, Khotang

-Sita Devi Karki, 47, is the longest-serving employee at the Rajapani Primary Healthcare Center (PHC), a government health facility.
+Sita Devi Karki, 47, is the longest-serving employee at the Rajapani Health Post (HP), a government health facility.
 Her journey as a midwife at this PHC began when she was just 17.

 Looking back, she has come a long way in her career, but it was not easy for a young girl like Sita, from the remote village of Khotang, a hilly area in eastern Nepal, to pursue a full-time job and continue to perform all her household duties.
 Married at the age of 15, she had to fight against a world of expectations in order to continue her studies.
 “When I was growing up, the idea of sending daughters to schools, in our community, was still new.
 And higher education was a far-fetched dream.
 We were married off early and by the time we reached our twenties, we’d already have a few children.
 We were so occupied with our household duties that it was impossible to think about other things.”

 Sita describes a typical day for a married woman in Khotang, which began at 4:30 in the morning and ended at 9:30 at night.
 “First thing in the morning, we went to the higher hills to get fodder for the cattle and firewood.
 Then we went to fetch water, sometimes walking for hours.
 When we got back, we cleaned the house and started cooking.
 During the day, we would tend to the fields and vegetable garden before preparing dinner and doing the dishes.
 We would be totally exhausted by the time we went to bed,” remembers Sita.